Dowoon: Early life

 Yoon Dowoon was born on August 25, 1995, in Seoul, South Korea.
 He has an older sister.
 He attended Busan Arts College.

 Career

 Yoon was one of the fastest debut trainees in JYP Entertainment.
 He only went through 3-month trainee life before debuting.

 On September 7, 2015, Yoon debuted as one of the members of Day6.
 The group released their debut EP, The Day, with the lead single "Congratulations".

 On March 14, 2018, he made his Japanese debut as a member of Day6 with their Japanese single "If ～また逢えたら～".

 On August 31, 2020, Yoon alongside Young K and Wonpil debuted as Even of Day, a sub-unit of Day6, and released their debut EP The Book of Us: Gluon.
 He was appointed as the leader of the sub-unit.

 On September 27, 2021, Yoon made his solo debut with a digital single entitled "Out of the Blue".
 He participated in the lyrics writing and composition of his solo debut song.

+In his 2021 solo debut with 'Out of the Blue', Dowoon explored his identity as a vocalist.
+He stated in an interview with Topclass that the project was a journey to find his own voice and express emotions beyond his role as a drummer.

+In January 2026, Yoon was announced as a cast member on Na Yeong-seok's upcoming variety show Take a Hike!.